E-daw/Fedora-Tips/README.md

 CachyOS Kernel:
 ---------------
-The CatchyOS kernel can maximize system responsiveness and minimize latency. the CachyOS kernel uses BORE CPU Scheduler which is more suitable for tasks like gaming.
+The CachyOS kernel can maximize system responsiveness and minimize latency. the CachyOS kernel uses BORE CPU Scheduler which is more suitable for tasks like gaming.

 First check if your CPU is compatible.
 It needs to say x86_64_v3 or higher, otherwise DO NOT CONTINUE.